CMed01/portfolio-milestone-1/README.md

 * Home page
     - The home page includes a hero image with text overlay both of which simply provide an overview of the business and its goals.
+    - Information regarding the cake options that can be provided are in sections below the hero image
+    - At the bottom of the page there is a testimonial section, providing recent feedback on the products available.

 <br>